dask/dask/docs/source/shared.rst

    In [7]: %timeit x.compute()
    10 loops, best of 3: 103 ms per loop

 Most of this overhead is from spinning up a ThreadPool each time.
-This can be mediated by using a global or contextual pool
+This may be mediated by using a global or contextual pool:

 .. code-block:: python